Why C-PACE Should Be Part of Every Major Project - Current AND Past

 C-PACE, debt and equity can all be friends

 A growing number of lenders are also familiar with C-PACE and view it positively.
-They do not see it as a competitive element or as introducing unwanted complexity into the deal.
+They do not see it as a competitive element or as introducing unwanted complexity or risk into the deal.
 Instead, it helps projects achieve viability at lower risk.

 Comparing costs: C-PACE vs. bank debt vs. equity